corith/LousGame/README.md

 #### Far out
     - try to implement an SSH multiplayer version
-    - turn it into a gui game with something like swing
+    - turn it into a gui game with something like swing or an iOS app...